 ResidentsYou are considered as a Vietnamese resident if you stay in Vietnam for more than 183 days a year in a period of 12 consecutive months.
 It is recommended to be registered to the Consult as an Expat Living in Vietnam to be sure you are properly there and won’t face potential taxes from your home country.
 They should also have a permanent address which is written in their temporary or permanent residence card.
 Those who do not possess a residence card but live in Vietnam for more than 183 days are still considered as residents.

 Taxable incomeAs a resident, you will be asked to pay taxes on any income that you acquire regardless of whether you received the income in Vietnam or abroad.
 Similar to other taxation systems, residents will be asked to pay a tiered taxation scheme from 5 percent to as much as 35 percent.

 |Average yearly income (in VND)||Average monthly income (in VND)||Tax rate (in percent)|

 |926,000,001 and above||82,000,001 and above||35%|

 Tax issues in Vietnam may be difficult to handle alone especially if you are living in Vietnam for a few months only.
-Feel free to download the copy of our e-book covering other subjects relating to living as an expat in Vietnam.Click here to get your copy of our e-book for expats
+Feel free to download the copy of our e-book covering other subjects relating to living as an expat in Vietnam.Questions about taxes, taxation, accounting?
+Download our book

 Other Taxable Income